laristra/documentation/index.md

       fi

 After this builds on Travis, go to the home page of your repo, click on "branch," and switch from master to gh-pages.
 The html files should be in the gh-pages branch.
-(How to get to webpage with documentation)
+Then go to project settings.
+Under "GitHub Pages" it should say "Your site is published at <link>".
+To see the documentation, go to the link and after the existing link, type the file name you would like to see documentation for.
+For example, if the link is originally https://laurelmcintyre.github.io/python-ci/, I would change it to https://laurelmcintyre.github.io/python-ci/main.html in order to see the documentation for main.py.

 ## SonarQube
 SonarQube is meant to improve code quality.
 It progresses through a series of conditions (the default conditions/setting can be set) which must all be met in order for a project to pass.
 For example, in order to pass, the python-ci project must have code coverage greater than 80% and a maintainability rating, reliability rating, and security rating all equal to A. This default setting applies to all future projects unless changed.
 SonarQube checks for bugs, vulnerabilities, code smells (parts of code which indicate bigger, underlying problem with the code), and duplications.
 To make a SonarQube account, log in through your GitHub account.
 Then, go to "My Account" in SonarQube, click on "Security," and "Generate Token."
 Go to Travis project settings and enter the token into Environmental Variables and name it.
 Travis has an [instruction page](https://docs.travis-ci.com/user/sonarqube/) on how to configure the .travis.yml file.
 The file will require the organization key, which can be found under your username on the Account Settings on sonarcloud (it should be username-github).
 You will need to add these lines to your .travis.yml file: